-Sitka TBMP partners strive to provide a positive experience for our visitors while minimizing impacts to our community.
+Sitka TBMP partners strive to provide a positive experience for our visitors while providing practical and innovative steps to ensure tourism can have a positive impact on both the community and the environment.
 Partners, organizations and individuals who wish to be recognized as TBMP compliant will abide by the agreements and standards set forth in the handbook and/or posted on a Sitka TBMP website.